Murray Goldberg: Brainify

-In 2007 Goldberg began work on Brainify (website), an academic social bookmarking and networking site for university and college students and professors.
-Brainify was launched in January 2009 and Goldberg acts as the President and CEO.
+In 2007 Goldberg began work on Brainify, an academic social bookmarking and networking site for university and college students and professors.
+Brainify was launched in January 2009 and Goldberg acts as the president and CEO.
 Members from 250 institutions had joined within the first 20 days of its launch.

 AssociCom

-In June, 2010, Goldberg launched AssociCom (website), a professional networking and discovery platform with an emphasis on enabling member discovery, learning and connection within professional associations and societies.
+In June, 2010, Goldberg launched AssociCom, a professional networking and discovery platform with an emphasis on enabling member discovery, learning and connection within professional associations and societies.

 Marine Learning Systems

 Also in 2010, Murray founded the company Marine Learning Systems (website).
 Their product, MarineLMS, is a learning management system for training in the maritime industry, with BC Ferries as their first customer.

+Marine Learning Systems went on to serve many of the largest vessel operators in the maritime space including most of the largest cruise lines, along with ferry operators, coast guards, navies and others, and in 2023 was sold to Bleecker Street Group.

 SkillGrader

 In 2023, Murray founded the company SkillGrader (website) as a spin-out of Marine Learning Systems.
 SkillGrader is an application for objective observational assessment of individuals or teams while performing skills.
 Early users include the Canadian Navy, large cruise lines, ferry operators and first responders.